 Information

-The Bulgarian mountain landscape is shaped by five mighty mountain ranges.
+The Bulgarian landscape is defined by five majestic mountain ranges, each with its own unique character:

 Climate

 Fortunately, Bulgarian mountains are still very wild and non-commercialized.
-The National Parks and preserved areas are home to bears, wolves and boars.
-In the high mountain areas you can find two kinds of vipers – the crossed viper and the horned viper.
-In Bulgaria, both humans and wildlife have their place in nature, and crossing paths is quite possible.
-With our activities we try not to disturb mountain life, respecting it at all times.
-Outdoor enthusiasts are requested to remain on the designated hiking/biking trails and always be aware of animals and other creatures in the mountains.
+Bulgaria has one of Europe’s richest biodiversity.
+National Parks and preserved areas are home to bears, wolves, boars, chamois, golden eagles, imperial eagles, and elusive Balkan lynx.
+In high mountain zones, you may encounter two viper species: the crossed viper and horned viper.
+In Bulgaria, humans and wildlife coexist in nature, and encounters are possible.
+With our activities, we minimize disturbance to mountain life, always respecting it.
+Outdoor enthusiasts should stay on designated hiking/biking trails and remain aware of animals and other creatures.

 Best time for my bike vacation in Bulgaria